by SGM Herbert A. Friedman

 The Japanese military dropped Chineselanguage propaganda leaflets that cited Confucian principals on Chinese civilians.
 Basic Confucian ideology held that when leaders failed their people morally, the dynasty toppled, having lost the mandate of Heaven, and new leadership took over.
 The Imperial Japanese military also attempted to bolster its support among the Chinese by offering rewards to Chinese citizens who reported broken power lines or train lines Japanese propaganda photos showed Chinese POWs having fun in Japanese-supervised POW camps Picture leaflets showed women crying, worrying about their men The Japanese military carpeted villages in China with handbills and leaflets extolled the virtues of the peace Japan had brought to Asia.

 A general word about Japanese propaganda.
 It is quite different from that of the Allies.
 During WWII the American and British propagandists told the Japanese that they were fighting for a small military clique, that their equipment was inferior, that they were outnumbered, cut off, and would surely lose the war.
-The Japanese claimed to be fighting a war of liberation, promised to free the colonial peoples from their masters, said that the Allies were fighting a war of profit for big business, and used a divide-and-conquer technique in an attempt to split up the Australian, British and American forces arrayed against them.
+The Japanese claimed to be fighting a war of liberation, promised to free the colonial peoples from their masters, said that the Allies were fighting a war of profit for big business, and used a divide-and-conquer technique to split up the Australian, British, and American forces arrayed against them.
 They insulted their enemies, called them cowards, and prepared sexual leaflets very much like their German allies.
-In fact, the Japanese PSYOP is very similar to the German in that both nations prepared a great number of leaflets and posters with messages that attempted to drive a wedge between, or claim that profit was the true motive of their enemy.
+In fact, the Japanese PSYOP is like the German in that both nations prepared a great number of leaflets and posters with messages that attempted to drive a wedge between or claim that profit was the true motive of their enemy.

 The main objects of an Armys propaganda are to destroy the will to fight of the enemy and of the inhabitants on the enemys side; to deceive the enemy concerning our movements; and to make the inhabitants of the battle area respond to ideological and ethical appeals.
 It is important that the enemy and the inhabitants on the enemys side should be made to revere us by skillful dissemination of propaganda relating to our military glory, and we should practice military virtues so that they will be glad to serve us.